cisagov/get.gov/posts/2023-10-13-registrar-transition-update.md

 Yes!
 We don't manage subdomains of your .gov domains.
 You can create subdomains in accordance with your organization's policies.

-### What if some .gov domain managers don't create Login.gov accounts?
+### What if some .gov domain managers don't create Login.gov accounts? {#what-if-some-gov-domain-managers-do-not-create-login-gov-accounts}

 Users who don't create Login.gov accounts will not be able to access the new registrar.
 We plan to launch the new registrar's domain management features in late fall 2023.